NicolasPetton/Indium/readme.md

 # Jade - JavaScript IDE in Emacs

-Jade connects to a browser tab and provides the following JavaScript development features:

-- REPL (with auto completion) & object inspection
-- Inspector, with history and navigation
-- Stepping Debugger, similar to `edebug`
+Jade connects to a browser tab or nodejs process and provides many features for JavaScript development, including a REPL (with auto completion) & object inspection, an inspector, with history and navigation, and even a stepping Debugger, similar to `edebug`, or `cider`.

 ## Screenshots